grncdr/web-pockets/guide.md

 Instead, `web-pockets` gently encourages modelling your application as a pure function.
 The inputs to this function can include any number of lazily computed values in addition to the `request` and `response` objects.
 The code to compute each lazy value can be simplified because `pockets` will sequence arbitrarily complex trees of asynchronous dependencies for you.
 Finally, `web-pockets` doesn't impose any particular interface or function signature on your code, so most of your application code doesn't need to be coupled to `pockets` at all.
 All of this adds up to a tool that rewards you (by removing boilerplate) for writing simple, loosely-coupled components.

 And that's it, you're now set to go forth and `web-pocket`!
-You may want to peruse the [Pockets API docs][pockets-api], and the (as-yet undocumented) [built-in per-request values](request-defaults.js).
+You may want to peruse the [Pockets API docs][pockets-api], and the [built-in per-request values](./built-in-values.md).
 This is a young project so we are very open to feedback on the appropriate behaviour of built-in values, or if you just want to override them, see [Overriding and Wrapping](overriding-and-extending.md).

 [pockets]: https://github.com/grncdr/js-pockets
 [pockets-api]: https://github.com/grncdr/js-pockets/blob/master/API.md